 2 June 17, Old Style, June 28, New Style, 1745.
-The English at this time still used the Old Style Julian calendar, while the French used the Gregorian, New Style.
-Hence some of the disagreement in respect to dates which we find in the various accounts of this period. shortly afterwards the entire French population, civil and military, among them many Acadians, were transported to France.
-The fall of Louisbourg and the removal of the inhabitants alarmed the French authorities. who now entertained fears for the safety of Canada and determined to take steps for the recapture of the lost stronghold, and with it the whole of Acadia, in the following year.
+The English this time still used the Old Style Julian calendar, while the ench used the Gregorian, New Style.
+Hence some of the sagreement in respect to dates which we find in the various counts of this period.

+The fall of Louisbourg and the removal of the inhabitants alarmed the French authorities, who now entertained fears for the safety of Canada and determined to take steps for the recapture of the lost stronghold, and with it is the whole of Acadia, in the following year.
 Accordingly, a formidable fleet, under the command of the Duc d'Anville, sailed from La Rochelle in June 1746; while the governor of Quebec sent a strong detachment of fighting Canadians under Ramesay to assist in the intended siege.
 But disaster after disaster overtook the fleet.
 A violent tempest scattered the ships in mid-ocean and an epidemic carried off hundreds of seamen and soldiers.
 In the autumn the commander, with a remnant of his ships, arrived in Chebucto Bay (Halifax), where he himself died.
-The battered ships finally put back to France, and nothing came of the enterprise.
-1 Meanwhile, rumours having reached Quebec of a projected invasion of Canada by New England troops, the governor Beauharnois had recalled Ramesay's Canadians for the defence of Quebec; but on hear- 1 See The Great Fortress, chap. iii.
+The battered ships finally put back to France, and nothing came of the enterprise.1 Meanwhile, rumours having reached Quebec of a projected invasion of Canada by New England troops, the governor Beauharnois had recalled Ramesay's Canadians for the defence of Quebec; but on hearng that the French ships had arrived in Chebucto Bay, and expecting them to attack Annapolis, Ramesay marched his forces into he heart of Acadia in order to be on hand to upport the fleet.
+Then, when the failure of he fleet became apparent, he retired to Beau-assin at the head of Chignecto Bay, and proeeded to fortify the neck of the peninsula, uilding a fort at Baie Verte on the eastern hore.
+He was joined by a considerable band of Malecites and Micmacs under the Abbé Le outre; and emissaries were sent out among the Acadians as far as Minas to persuade hem to take up arms on the side of the rench.

+1 See The Great Fortress, chap. iii.